robbintt/outlines/talks/AirflowCreatorTalkBigData_20180117.md

 ##### How to make a Stats Daemon

+Model metastore, ask metastore for schema of table, ask rule engine to build sql automatically.
+Use presto and pivot the result, attach to partition in a skinny table.

 He verbally said the following:

-- A `stats daemon` is the idea of computing database stats on top of your data warehouse.  -
+- A `stats daemon` is the idea of computing database stats on top of your data warehouse.
 - People who know about classic RDBMS, mysql, oracle, postgres, etc. These stats are stored in the schema for the query optimizer to plan.-
 - Hive etc. do not compute these stats but people can leverage these stats too, beyond the query optimizer.-
 - Every time we see something changes in hive or hive metadata we compute a bunch more metadata.-